Skilled to Build

 Small Business Readiness

-This program is designed to help local small business gain the skills, technical support and resources they need to compete for upcoming city-led mobility and infrastructure contracts.
-The program will launch in fall 2026 with grants provided for organizations to deliver technical assistance and tools to support businesses in their success.
+This program is designed to help local small businesses gain the skills, technical support and resources they need to compete for upcoming city-led mobility and infrastructure contracts.
+The program is expected to launch in fall 2026 with grants provided for organizations to deliver technical assistance and tools to support businesses in their success.
 Charlotte Economic Development will collaborate closely with its network of resource partners to deliver the programs and assistance.

 Workforce Development